Canonically consistent quantum master equation for proton-transfer reactions: Model and Formalism

 In an Ohmic bath with a finite high-frequency cutoff ~\cite{HanggiIngoldTalkner2008, RitschelEisfeld2014} (Eq.~\eqref{sspectral density}), the decay timescale of the bath correlation function $t_{B}$ is much shorter than the intrinsic timescale of the system dynamics $t_S$ ($t_B\ll t_S$), so that bath fluctuations created by the system relax before the system noticeably changes, and therefore, they do not feed back onto the system at later times (Markovian regime).
 Under these conditions, the bath has only a short memory, and its influence on the system at time $t$ depends on the system state at the same time, captured by a time-local master equation.
+Below we estimate that $t_B\ll t_S$ for the cases studied here.

 Within the Born and Markov approximations~\cite{Redfield1965,BreuerPetruccione2007,Weiss2012,Carmichael1999}, the reduced density matrix $\rho(t)$ of the system is governed by the second-order Redfield master equation